AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-08-24-tech-career-without-degree.md

 --------------------------------------------------------------------------------

-## There is a lot to gain from learning how to code. [→ Check out our courses today!](http://www.austincodingacadmey.com/courses)
+## There is a lot to gain from learning how to code. [→ Check out our courses today!](http://www.austincodingacadmey.com/courses) <!-- DEAD LINK -->